armandofox/armandofox.github.io/_pages/music-theater/lagses.md

 [Saturday 1/20 at 7pm](https://www.tickettailor.com/events/livemusic/1057788) and
 [Sunday 1/21 at 4pm](https://www.tickettailor.com/events/livemusic/1057789).

-**We have set aside _limited number_ of discounted tickets ($15 instead of $20)**
+**We have set aside a _limited number_ of discounted tickets ($15 instead of $20)** specifically for LAGSES members.
-specifically for you all.
 If you'd like to purchase discounted tickets, contact me directly for instructions.
 Please note they are nonrefundable and non-exchangeable.